-Tarps are super lightweight and depending on the their dimensions, fabric, and cost, it’s pretty easy to get ones that weight between 8 ounces up to a 16 ounces without breaking much of a sweat.
+Tarps are super lightweight and depending on their dimensions, fabric, and cost, it’s pretty easy to get ones that weigh between 8 ounces up to 16 ounces without breaking much of a sweat.
 Here are a few good examples, but many manufacturers make them.

-The advantage of using a tarp, besides light weight, is the ease of finding good campsites.
-A simple A-frame style pitch is easy to squeeze in between two trees, even in densely packed forest.
-Flat tarps (those with 90 degree corners) can also be pitched in a wide variety of “shapes” to provide more weather-protection, although it takes some practice to get good at it.
+The advantage of using a tarp, besides low weight, is the ease in which you can find good campsites.
+A simple A-frame style pitch is easy to squeeze in between two trees, even in thick forest.
+Flat tarps (those with 90-degree corners) can also be pitched in a wide variety of “shapes” to provide more weather-protection, although it takes some practice to get good at it.

 How to Avoid Getting Wet under a Tarp

 There are three common ways in which you and your gear will get wet when camping under a tarp.
 The first is something called splash-back and it occurs when raindrops hit the ground next to your tarp and bounces back at you, spraying you and your gear with water.
 Splash-back is usually more of a nuisance than a threat to your survival, as long as you take the time to dry out your gear in the sun after a storm.

 There are two common ways to avoid splash-back.

 - Pitch your tarp down low to reduce the open space between the edges of your tarp and the ground, while moving to the middle of your tarp and away from the edges.
 Having a wide, two-person tarp is often better than a narrow one-person tarp for just this reason.
 While you can go as far as to stake your tarp sides all the way to the ground, most people leave an air gap for better ventilation and increased width.